-When a truck is loaded and driving to its destination, truck drivers earn money in the trucking industry.
+Truck drivers earn money in the trucking industry when a truck is loaded and driven to its destination.
 This is because the more cargo you haul, the more you make.
-However, what is it called when a truck is empty and driving on the road?
-These are considered deadhead miles and are what truck drivers try to avoid the most.
+However, when a truck is empty and driving on the road, these are considered deadhead miles.
+Deadhead miles are what truck drivers try to avoid the most.

 As an incentive, drivers might receive pay for deadhead mileage because they do not want to travel out of a particular area for pickups.
 However, companies are not required to reimburse independent contractors or an owner-operator for the miles spent without a load.
 As a result, deadhead miles are unprofitable for many reasons.
 Below are a few costs that come along with deadhead miles.

 Company drivers usually do not have to worry about this, but independent contractors do.
-According to the DAT Trendlines (as of December 16th), the national average fuel price per gallon is $3.65.
-So with some drivers not reimbursed for deadhead miles, the driver would be paying for their fuel out of pocket, making that route unprofitable.
+So, with some drivers not reimbursed for deadhead miles, the driver would be paying for their fuel out of pocket, making that route unprofitable.

-Anytime a driver drives his truck, he is experiencing normal wear and tear from the road and weather.
+Anytime a driver drives his truck, they experience normal wear and tear from the road and weather.
 However, if you drive deadhead miles, there is no income to offset the damage price.

 Time is money, and if you are driving with an empty load, you are spending time not earning money.

-Driving with an empty load can be dangerous, and truck drivers need to air on the cautious side when doing so.
+Driving with an empty load can be dangerous, and truck drivers need to be cautious when doing so.
 In addition, challenging weather conditions already lead to numerous roadway challenges for trucks.
-From black ice to high winds, drivers need to be aware of their safety.
+Drivers must be aware of their safety from black ice to high winds.

 Even though deadhead miles are sometimes unavoidable, there are a few things drivers can look for when choosing loads.
 First, when planning their loads, a driver might want to look for loads that require return material.
-Having material inside the truck can help keep it weighted, which is good when high winds and snow become a significant factor during the winter months.
-If a driver cannot return a load with the same broker, they should check with other brokers in the area, avoiding more extended deadhead mile periods.
+Having material inside the truck can help keep it weighted, which is good when high winds and snow become a significant factor during winter.
+If drivers cannot return a load with the same broker, they should check with other brokers in the area, avoiding more extended deadhead mile periods.

 At PLS Logistics Services, we want to help you gain profit with every load you take with us.
-Therefore, we offer PLS PRO to all our drivers.
-Our load board called PLS PRO gives drivers access to thousands of trucking jobs across the United States in hopes of decreasing unwanted deadhead miles.
-PLS PRO is accessible on smartphones, and tablets allowing you to view trucking jobs on the go!
-It will enable drivers to customize their load searches and view routes and load rates in one easy platform.
-PLS PRO makes it easy for drivers to focus on generating more revenue while we take care of the rest!
+Therefore, we offer PLS PRO, our transportation management system (TMS), to all our drivers.
+PLS PRO gives drivers access to thousands of trucking jobs across the United States to decrease unwanted deadhead miles.
+PLS PRO is accessible on smartphones and tablets, allowing you to view trucking jobs on the go!
+It will enable drivers to customize their load searches and view routes and load rates on one platform.
+PLS PRO makes it easy for drivers to focus on generating more revenue while we care for the rest!

-Contact us to learn more about PLS and see how we can help you today!
+Contact us to learn more about PLS Logistics Services and how we can help you today!